socadk/design-practice-repository/README.md

 The above terms establish an [ubiquitous language](https://martinfowler.com/bliki/UbiquitousLanguage.html) (or domain model) of service design and agile architecting &mdash; in the (bounded) context of this repository &#128521;

+*Note:* Method adoption is eased if you make your methods [mighty](https://ecsa2020.disim.univaq.it/details/ecsa-2020-keynotes/3/Mighty-Methods-Four-Essential-Tools-for-Every-Software-Architect-s-Silver-Toolbox).

 ##  Acknowledgments